 You’ll also need structural reinforcements that can include veneer underlayment or subflooring.
 Moreover, the cost can go up with the addition of customized features.
 For instance – this beautiful contemporary slate patio features an outdoor gas fireplace and stone dining table.

-How to Clean A Slate Patio?
+How to Clean A Slate Outdoor Patio?

 After cleaning your slate patio, you should let it dry for several hours before using it.
 See more related content at our article about the different types of patios on this page.